Susan Paradise Baxter: Expired district court nomination under Obama

 On July 30, 2015, President Barack Obama nominated Baxter to serve as a United States District Judge of the United States District Court for the Western District of Pennsylvania, to the seat vacated by Sean J. McLaughlin, who resigned on August 16, 2013.
 She received a hearing before the Senate Judiciary Committee on December 9, 2015 and her nomination generated no controversy.
 On January 28, 2016, her nomination was reported out of committee by voice vote.
 Her nomination expired on January 3, 2017, with the end of the 114th Congress.

 Renomination to district court under Trump

-On December 20, 2017, her renomination by President Donald Trump was announced and sent to the Senate.
+On December 20, 2017, her renomination by President Donald Trump was announced and sent to the Senate as part of a bipartisan package of nominees which included Marilyn Horan and Chad Kenney.
 She was renominated to the same seat.
-On February 15, 2018, the Senate Judiciary Committee voted to report her nomination by voice vote.
+On February 15, 2018, the Senate Judiciary Committee reported her nomination by voice vote.
 On August 28, 2018, her nomination was confirmed by voice vote.
 She received her judicial commission on September 10, 2018.